HDFGroup/HDF.PInvoke/README.md

 ```
 If you want to get your hands dirty, clone or fork the repo, and read on!

+Don't forget to check out the [Cookbook](https://github.com/HDFGroup/HDF.PInvoke/wiki/Cookbook) for a few examples.

 ### How you can help

 * Build it and run the tests